kefeimo/tutorial-template-rtd-test/docs/source/quick-start.rst

     While the :code:`--tag` sub-command is optional, a tag is helpful for managing agents by adding semantic tags to different topics, so that topic can be queried by tags instead of specific topic name or topic name pattern.

-    You can choose any tag name that makes sense to you (but tags must already defined in the VOLTTRON tagging schema.
-Read more about :ref:`tag <Tagging-Service-Specification>`.)
+    You can choose any tag name that makes sense to you, as long as the tags are already defined in the VOLTTRON tagging schema.
+(Read more about :ref:`tag <Tagging-Service-Specification>`.)

 In addition to the :code:`vctl status`, another way to check VOLTTRON status is by inspecting the :code:`volttron.log` file.
 The file provides rich information about the platform and becomes handy for debug purposes.